nexusproject/phcl/docs/cli.md

 python3 -m phcl build <target>
 ```

-## Execution Model
+## Loading Model

-The CLI compiles by executing Python source files.
+The CLI compiles by loading Python source files as modules when possible.
+When a proper module identity cannot be resolved, it falls back to direct file loading.

 For each file:

-1. the file is executed in isolation
+1. the file is loaded into an isolated compilation context
 2. the module-level `PHCL` config is read
 3. concrete `Node` subclasses are collected in the registry
 4. the registry is rendered into HCL output

 If a file does not expose `PHCL`, it is skipped.

-If execution succeeds but the registry is empty, the file is also skipped.
+If loading succeeds but the registry is empty, the file is also skipped.

 ## Targets